miker704/Strife/patches.md

     - When Switching dmServers added the ref on the chat message input box to refocus.
     - In Server Chat rooms added refs to chat input field.
     - When Switching Servers added the ref on the chat message input box to refocus.
+    - When Switching channel with a Servers added the ref on the chat message input box to refocus.

 ## Backend Changes